Easy Vegan Pecan Pie Recipe

 - Add the sweet maple syrup and creamy dairy-free milk.

-- Next comes more sweetener and the seasonings.
+- Next, come more sweeteners and seasonings.

 HOW TO MAKE VEGAN PIE CRUST

-This is a pie crust recipe for the bottom layer of an 8" or 9" pie.
+This is a pie crust recipe for the bottom layer of an 8″ or 9″ pie.

-If you have a deep pie plate then the crust will go up about three quarters of the way.
+If you have a deep pie plate, then the crust will go up about three-quarters of the way.

 The exact measurements and complete directions with tips are in the recipe card below.